Chapter 11: Congress

 |Ways and Means|

 Four types of committees exist in the House and the Senate.
 The first is the standing, or permanent, committee.
 This committee is the first call for proposed bills, fewer than 10 percent of which are reported out of committee to the floor.
-The second type is the joint committee.
+The second type is the .
 Joint committee members are appointed from both the House and the Senate, and are charged with exploring a few key issues, such as the economy and taxation.
 However, joint committees have no bill-referral authority whatsoever—they are informational only.
-A conference committee is used to reconcile different bills passed in both the House and the Senate.
+A is used to reconcile different bills passed in both the House and the Senate.
 The conference committees are appointed on an ad hoc basis as necessary when a bill passes the House and Senate in different forms.
+Conference committees are sometimes skipped in the interest of expedience, in which one of the chambers relents to the other chamber.
+For example, the House demurred to the Senate over the Affordable Care Act instead of going to battle in a conference committee.
+Still, conference committees are the norm on most major pieces of legislation.
+A recent example is the Tax Cuts and Jobs Act of 2017, passed in December.
 Finally, ad hoc, special, or select committees are temporary committees set up to address specific topics.
 These types of committees often conduct special investigations, such as on aging or ethics.

 Members of Congress bring to their roles a variety of specific experiences, interests, and levels of expertise, and try to match these to committee positions.
 For example, House members from states with large agricultural interests will typically seek positions on the Agriculture Committee.
 Senate members with a background in banking or finance may seek positions on the Senate Finance Committee.
 Members can request these positions from their chambers’ respective leadership, and the leadership also selects the committee chairs.